We tend to appreciate our hearts the older – and wiser – we get. Here are six simple and realistic ways to help keep your heart healthy.

 The science is clear: tobacco smoke is terrible for your heart, and the benefits of avoiding it come quickly.

-But it’s especially bad for your heart.
-Smoking can increase your blood pressure, thicken and narrow your blood vessels, cause dangerous blood clots and more.
+But did you know that it is especially bad for your heart? increase your blood pressure, thicken and narrow your blood vessels, cause dangerous blood clots and more.

-Your body begins to heal within 20 minutes of your last cigarette, when your heart rate and blood pressure begin to drop.
-Circulation and lung function improve within three months; after just one year, your risk of heart disease is cut in half.
+But if you’re a tobacco user, know that it’s never too late to quit.
+Your body begins to heal within 20 minutes of your last cigarette, when your heart rate begins to drop.
+Circulation and lung function can improve within three months; after two years, your risk of having a heart attack decreases significantly.

 Tip #5: Go Easy on the Sugar